Guilt is a powerful emotion.

 - I have failed at so many things – my parents hate me.

-Guy Winch ² identifies 3 primary forms of guilt in his book, ”Emotional First Aid”
+Guy Winch ² identifies three primary forms of guilt in his book, ”Emotional First Aid.”

 - Unresolved guilt – originates from our lack of skill to offer effective apologies.

-- Survivor guilt – originates from incidents where we survived; others not; often without any wrongdoing on our part and frequently has a PTSD component to it.
+- Survivor guilt – originates from incidents where we survived, others did not, often without any wrongdoing on our part, and frequently has a PTSD component to it.

-- Separation guilt – originates from moving ahead in life while leaving others behind.
+- Separation guilt originates from moving ahead in life while leaving others behind.
 We feel bad because we are better off than family members.
-Also called disloyalty guilt.
+It is also called disloyalty guilt.

 In her book, ”Beyond Blue: Surviving Depression & Anxiety and Making the Most of Bad Genes”, Therese Borchard ³ describes feeling guilt as follows: